hai-vr/av3-animator-as-code/README.md

 - `AacFlState NewState(string name)` /// Create a new state, initially positioned below the last generated state of this layer.
 - `AacFlState NewState(string name, int x, int y)` /// Create a new state at a specific position `x` and `y`, in grid units.
 The grid size is defined in the DefaultsProvider of the AacConfiguration of AAC. `x` positive goes right, `y` positive goes down.
 - `AacFlTransition AnyTransitionsTo(AacFlState destination)` /// Create a transition from Any to the `destination` state.
 - `AacFlEntryTransition EntryTransitionsTo(AacFlState destination)` /// Create a transition from the Entry to the `destination` state.
+This differs from the default state of a layer: Calling this function will not define this state to be the default state; use `AacFlLayer WithDefaultState(...)` instead.
+Note that the first created state is the default state, so generally no functions need to be invoked onto the first created state.
 - `AacFlBoolParameter BoolParameter(string parameterName)` /// Create a Bool parameter in the animator.
 - `AacFlBoolParameter TriggerParameterAsBool(string parameterName)` /// Create a Trigger parameter in the animator, but returns a Bool parameter for use in AAC.
 - `AacFlFloatParameter FloatParameter(string parameterName)` /// Create a Float parameter in the animator.